 On the name

 Australia is a country made up of many different peoples.
 We are all from "somewhere," or can trace our ancestry back to another place.
-Even Australia’s indigenous people have a complicated relationship with place; historically they were a nomadic people who rarely stayed in one place for too long.

 The Bible often describes God’s people as sojourners too.
 The patriarchs sojourned in other lands, as did the nation of Israel and the exiles.
 Peter refers to the New Testament Church as “sojourners and exiles” (1 Peter 2:11).

 The biblical concept of sojourning represents a deeper reality: God’s people are passing through this world and will find ultimate rest in an eternal home.

 People in the western suburbs of Melbourne are restless.
 They are living for the next holiday, the place down the coast where they can finally relax, or the aspirational jump up the social ladder.
 But for most, the dream is always out of reach, or is unfulfilling when attained.

 We are sojourners or wanderers who don’t know where our true home is.
 Our wandering hearts are desperately in need of rest, a rest we will only truly find in Jesus.